gabrielsalvi/ccbank/README.md

 * Integrate Python and PostgreSQL using Psycopg;
 * Work with monetary values in a proper way;
-* Handle with passwords: The code generates a unique salt for every password.
+* Handle passwords: The code generates a unique salt for every password.
 After that, it encrypts the password with a PBKDF2_HMAC method, generating a key.
 So, the database only stores the sault and the key, not the password.
 See it below:<br>

 	```python
 	import os